-The Dean of Students is Rachel Curtis.
+The Dean of Students is Penny Carpenter.
 She oversees school-wide discipline, the scheduling of teacher and aide duties, and the implementation Love and Logic Discipline.
+She also oversees uniform and cultural guideline compliance.

-The Dean of Academics is Lindsay Tremblay.
+The Dean of Academics is Rachel Curtis.
 She will oversee SST's and academic intervention.

-The Office Manager is Michelle Lehrer.
+The Office Manager is Heather Robinson.
 She manages the front office and works closely with the Headmaster in communicating information to the families.
 She also assists families with records and school business unrelated to student discipline, curriculum, or the classroom.